rogawa14106/nvim-translator/README.md

 # Requirements
 * dependencies
-curl -- to hit translation API
+curl -- Required to hit the API

-* version
+* Supported versions
 Neovim only.
 Neovim version >= 0.9.0